BBC Radio Foyle

-BBC Radio Foyle is a BBC Northern Ireland local radio station, serving County Londonderry in Northern Ireland.
+BBC Radio Foyle is a County Londonderry local radio station owned and operated by BBC Northern Ireland, a division of the BBC.
 It is named after the River Foyle which flows through Derry, the city where the station is based.

 It is an opt-out from BBC Radio's main Northern Ireland service, BBC Radio Ulster.
 Recent budget cuts saw some reduction in local programming, which now only airs during the week – currently airing between 8:00am and 4:00pm, along with some local evening programming.
 At all other times, and throughout the weekend, the station's frequencies carry BBC Radio Ulster.

+History

+BBC Radio Foyle started broadcasting on 11 September 1979; up until then, and especially during the Troubles, Derry had occasional opt-outs.
+As of March 1986, it broadcast for four hours a day (1–5pm), beginning with a 40-minute news service, which started with a relay of the 1pm bulletin from Radio 4.